rupeshtiwari/future-blogs/_drafts/random.md

 High Available Ports: [High availability (HA) ports](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-ha-ports-overview) is a type of load balancing rule that provides an easy way to load-balance all flows that arrive on all ports of an internal Standard Load Balancer.

+## NAS
+Network Attached Storage (NAS)

+## RAID

+Redundant Array of Inexpensive/independent Disks(RAID).
+[It was created in 1988 as a means](https://www.imore.com/whats-raid-array-and-why-should-i-get-one) to combat the rising cost of disk drives.
+You'll often hear RAID as it relates to network attached storage or "NAS".
+You know in movies when you see the "mainframe" and it's rows and rows of hard drives backing up all of the evil corporation's information?
+That's NAS, and that's RAID in action.
+[RAID Wikipedia](https://en.wikipedia.org/wiki/RAID)

 ## WAF

 web application firewall (WAF)